Is this you? Or do you exclusively represent this speaker?

 Biography Highlights

-• Laura Bates is the founder of the Everyday Sexism Project, an ever-increasing collection of over 200,000 testimonies of global gender inequality.
+• Founder of the Everyday Sexism Project, a groundbreaking initiative documenting over 250,000 testimonies of gender inequality worldwide.

 Biography